Ponquogue Bridge

-The Ponquogue Bridge is a 2812 ft bridge over Shinnecock Bay in the hamlet of Hampton Bays, New York (within the town of Southampton).
-Maintained by the Department of Works for Suffolk County, the 29-span bridge carries two lanes of County Route 32 over the bay, connecting Hampton Bays to the eastern end of Westhampton Island.
+The Ponquogue Bridge is a 2812 ft bridge over Shinnecock Bay in Hampton Bays, New York.
+Maintained by the Department of Public Works for Suffolk County, the 29-span bridge carries two lanes of County Route 32 over the bay, connecting Hampton Bays to the eastern end of Westhampton Island.
 The bridge, which is made of concrete, has a 55 ft vertical clearance above Shinnecock Bay.
 Constructed in 1986 at the cost of $14 million, the bridge replaced an older span over the bay, which was a 1000 ft wooden drawbridge built in 1930.
 The former Ponquogue Bridge currently serves as a fishing pier under the current span.
+However, the fishing pier was reconstructed numerous times and little remains of the original bridge.